s-victor/TinyPedal/docs/customization.md

 * Predication accuracy depends on many variables and is meant for final stint estimate.
 Such as laptime pace, pit time, penalties, weather condition, safety car, yellow flag, can all affect predication accuracy.
 It requires at least 2-3 laps to get sensible readings, and more laps to have better accuracy. **Do not expect accurate readings or plan fuel strategy from first few laps.**

-* `Final lap progress` values will not be displayed if no corresponding vaild lap time pace data found, which requires at least 1 or 2 laps to record.
+* `Final lap progress` values will not be displayed if no corresponding valid lap time pace data found, which requires at least 1 or 2 laps to record.
 If local player is the leader, then all values from leader's row will not be displayed.
 Refilling values will not be displayed during formation lap for the reasons mentioned in first note.

 * Refilling estimate calculation is different between `TIME` and `LAPS` type races, make sure to look at the correct value, check out `example usage` below for details.